 External training is all training that is not offered through the State of Oklahoma Learn Center or through an agency learn center.
 This can include conferences, training conducted by professional organizations, or training approved by a supervisor or agency.

 To add that training, select the link Add External Training To Your Transcript.
 My Tasks window opens where you would enter external training.
-(See .
+(See Common Learner Tasks.

 Note: HCM employees must have supervisor approval before the training is added to the employee LEARN transcript.
 Agencies may have their own process regarding external training approval.
 For example, some agencies may require approval before uploading.
 See your learning administrator for guidance.